Sensing Clues Foundation

 The Director is mandated to legally represent the Foundation.
 Moreover, the Director will engage in the daily execution of our projects.
 Both on and off site.

 Obtained funds will be used to cover project costs.
 Sensing Clues Foundation is a non-profit organisation.
 Hence, all revenues will be spent in accordance with the objectives of the Foundation.

-Earnings stem from donations, heritage, project grants, and other sources of income.
+Earnings stem from support packages, donations, heritage, project grants, and other sources of income.

 The Board takes great care to ensure that expenditures are made only in accordance with the statutory corporate purpose and the available funds.

-- Development and hosting of generic data platform, including Clues fast-response app.
+- Development and hosting of generic data platform, including the Cluey fast-response app.

 - Development of SERVAL sensor, including elephant rumbles and gunshots.